silverbulletmd/silverbullet/website/Install/Configuration.md

 ## Deno KV database
 When self-hosting SilverBullet (that is, on any server other than on [[Install/Deno Deploy]]), KV uses a local SQLite file to keep data.
 This is efficient and performant, at least if your disk is.

-If you are hosting your space on a NAS, you may consider storing the database somewhere else.
-You can do this by setting the `SB_KV_DB` path to a path outside your space, e.g. `SB_KV_DB=/var/lib/silverbullet/silverbullet.db`
+If you are hosting your space on magnetic drives (e.g. on a NAS), which are slower, you may consider storing the database somewhere else.
+You can do this by setting the `SB_KV_DB` path to a path outside your space, e.g. `SB_KV_DB=/var/lib/silverbullet/silverbullet.db` .
+Alternatively, you can use `SB_SYNC_ONLY` or even [[#Memory database]].

 If you use [[Install/Docker]], and set `SB_KV_DB`, make sure you bind mount an external folder into your container for this data to be persistent, e.g. by passing `-v /var/lib/space_db:/var/lib/silverbullet` to your `docker run` command.